The Center for Constitutional Rights is hiring four Bertha Justice Fellows, for 9/2020-9/2022.

-HOW TO APPLY: Qualified candidates should visit https://ccrjustice.wufoo.com/forms/bertha-justice-fellow-2018/ to submit an online application.
-Applicants may apply for a Bertha Fellowship in more than one docket area, but you must complete a separate application for each docket.
-Please be sure to tailor your application materials to the docket you are applying for.
-Applications will be considered on a rolling basis, and strong consideration will be given to early applications.
+HOW TO APPLY: Qualified candidates should visit https://ccrjustice.wufoo.com/forms/bertha-justice-fellow-2020/ to submit an online application.
+Applications will be considered on a rolling basis and strong consideration will be given to early applications.
 No phone calls please.

 Note: Due to the large number of applications we expect to receive, we will only contact those applicants who are selected for an interview.

-We expect to make Fellowship offers by January 2018.
+We expect to make fellowship offers by January 2020.

-a) What unique background, beliefs, values, and/or experiences (personal and professional) shaped your decision to go to law school and your interests in participating in the Bertha Fellowship program at CCR?
+a) What unique background, beliefs, values, and/or experiences (personal and professional) shaped your decision to go to law school and your interests in participating in the Bertha Justice Fellowship program at the Center for Constitutional Rights?

-c) How do you expect participation in the Bertha Fellowship program at CCR to contribute to your long-term personal and professional goals?
+c) How do you expect participation in the Bertha Justice Fellowship program at the Center for Constitutional Rights to contribute to your long-term personal and professional goals?

-d) What is your understanding of CCR’s goals and needs, and how do you see yourself contributing to our effectiveness?
-Describe how your education, experience, and skills match our needs and goals.
+d) What is your understanding of the Center for Constitutional Rights' goals and needs, and how do you see yourself contributing to our effectiveness?
+Describe how your education, experience, and skills match our needs and goals

 4. Names and contact information for three (3) references (two can be the same as the individuals who wrote your letter of recommendation).

-- Support all aspects of CCR communications department activity including reviewing press materials, responding to press inquiries, appearing in various media interviews, timely opinion drafting, review, and editing as appropriate.
+- Support all aspects of the communications department activity including reviewing press materials, responding to press inquiries, appearing in various media interviews, drafting timely opinion pieces, and reviewing and editing as appropriate.

-- Work with and supervise student interns and volunteers; where appropriate support work of pro bono or cooperating counsel assisting on CCR cases and projects.
+- Work with and supervise student interns and volunteers; where appropriate support work of pro bono or cooperating counsel assisting on our cases and projects.

-- Participate in Bertha Network activities, including attendance at Bertha Network conferences abroad and publication of materials, including blogs for the Bertha Network.
+- Participate in Bertha Justice Network activities, including attendance at Bertha Justice Network conferences abroad, publication of materials, including blogs for the Bertha Justice Network.